circleci/circleci-docs/jekyll/_cci2/orb-author.md

 {: #examples }
 {:.no_toc}

-Author and add [Usage Examples]({{site.baseurl}}/2.0/orb-concepts/#usage-examples) to the `src/examples` directory.
+Author can add [Usage Examples]({{site.baseurl}}/2.0/orb-concepts/#usage-examples) to the `src/examples` directory.
 Usage Examples are not for use directly by end users in their project configs, but they provide a way for you, the orb developer, to share use-case specific examples on the [Orb Registry](https://circleci.com/developer/orbs) for users to reference.

 Each _YAML_ file within this directory will be treated as an orb usage example, with a name which matches its filename.